bpucker/FlavonoidFriday/README.md

 ### (10) Decoration of anthocyanins differs between species ###

 > **_<a href="https://twitter.com/boas_pucker/status/1390562044575850497">TWEET</a>:_** Anthocyanins are modified by glycosyltransferases, methyltransferases, and acyltransferases.
-These modifications can stabilize anthocyanins and are responsible for the huge diversity. #FlavonoidFriday (details: https://bit.ly/2QZPGww)
+These modifications can stabilize anthocyanins and are responsible for the huge diversity. #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1390562044575850497">
 <img alt="Decoration of anthocyanins differs between species (Tweet #10)" src="https://pbs.twimg.com/media/E0xCO0CXEAEA9tq?format=jpg&name=4096x4096" width="30%" height="30%">